-determined in July 2012, being unhappy that Pepco had filed for a new rate case just 5 months after that, without any justification in terms of substantial changes to the business environment.
+Country/ Regulator decision Regulated sector Type of regulation WACC (range), years of application, percentile, basis point uplift Nature of adjustment Special factors/notes without any justification in terms of substantial changes to the business environment.
 Public Utilities Commission of Ohio (PUCO) (2013) Electricity Distribution Rate of return, Endorsed stipulation 7.72, 2013-reset Method of calculating ROE not disclosed.
 ROE agreed through negotiation.
 Not to be used as a precedent in future rate hearings.
-27 Pennsylvania Public Utility Commission (2012).
-Electricity Distribution Return on capital with efficiency incentives 7.99 (7.34-8.48), 2013- reset, 64 th percentile, 14 basis points Uplift to WACC for management effectiveness incentive and to help fund network improvements DCF is primary model with cross checks from other models.
+26 Pennsylvania Public Utility Commission (2012).
+Electricity Distribution Return on capital with efficiency incentives 7.99 (7.34-8.48), 2013-reset, 64 th percentile, 14 basis points Uplift to WACC for management effectiveness incentive and to help fund network improvements DCF is primary model with cross checks from other models.
 Embedded cost of debt used.
 Range includes 0.12 percentage points uplift to return on equity for management effectiveness incentive.
 Decision also referred for need to fund \$1.6 billion of improvements.
 State of New York Public Service Commission (2014) Electricity, gas and steam, Consolidated Edison Company of New York Rate of return with earnings sharing mechanism.
 Approved negotiation 7.10 for electric & 7.15 for gas and steam, in first year (2014).
 Increases slightly in following two years.
-No WACC range available. .
+No WACC range available.
 Uplift to nominal vanilla WACC (calculated using 8.8% return on equity) is 19 to 24 basis points respectively.
 The return on equity was agreed through negotiation but "consistent with results that would be obtained using cost of equity methodologies commonly employed." p.
-48 "Staff had concluded that a base ROE of 8.8% would be appropriate, and that the 9.2% and 9.3% figures proposed represent the ROE based on Staff's methodology plus a traditional amount of financial and business risk premium typical of multi-year rate plans."
+48 "Staff had concluded that a base ROE of 8.8% would be appropriate, and that the 9.2% and 9.3% figures proposed represent the

-27 This is a conventional proviso for stipulations
+26 This is a conventional proviso for stipulations